+All teenagers are unique, and each will navigate divorce and family separation distinctly.
 Since emotional mood swings, rebelliousness and behavioral problems are common during adolescence, it is often difficult to identify distress during this developmental stage.
 Depending on who they are, and how the family is coping, there are some common elements of the impact of divorce on adolescence.

 Teens are highly critical of their parents’ decision to divorce and genuinely shocked to learn that their parents are separating.
 While the teen may have lived with years of parental marital tension, they are often disappointed and angered by their parents inability to keep the family together.
-This anger may be expressed verbally and can be aimed at one or both parents.
+This anger may be expressed verbally and can be directed at one or both parents.
 Some adolescents, after experiencing years of martial conflict, express relief when the divorce is announced.

 Due to their ability to see things more abstractly, teens are much more in tune with their parents’ limitations and faults, items that are often highlighted during a divorce.
 Their idealized view of their parents deteriorates, resulting in anxiety and anger.
 They often form judgments about who is at fault for the end of the marriage.
 Adolescents may withdraw from the parent who demonstrates significant shortcomings and has left the family home.
 This may coincide with taking the side of the other parent.
 Teens often struggle, believing that they have to choose sides, show loyalty to both, or withdraw completely from both parents.
 These conflicts occur more often when the parents are troubling the teen with adult problems and pulling them into loyalty conflicts.